 If the Customer is a consumer, the following shall apply additionally:

 You have the right to revoke this contract within 14 days without having to give a reason.

 The revocation period is 14 days from the day on which you, or a third party named by you who is not the carrier, took possession of the goods (or the last delivered goods, in the case of partial deliveries).

-It is sufficient, in order to comply with the revocation period, that you send notification regarding your exercise of the right of revocation before the expiry of the revocation period.
+For compliance with the revocation period, it is sufficient that you send notification of the exercise of the right of revocation before the expiry of the revocation period.